codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/getting-started-with-gke/create-gke-cluster.md

 1. Ensure that you are running the latest version of Kubernetes
 2. Ensure that your Permissions are at least "Project Editor"

-If you creating a new project/cluster, these whould be the default settings.
+If you create a new project/cluster, these whould be the default settings.
 {{site.data.callout.end}}